With the current Covid-19 situation, many conferences all around the world are being cancelled, postponed or moved online.

 If this were not possible, we will propose alternative solutions for all SRS events.
 This may be another location, an online set-up or a mix of SRS-based talks and remote participation.
 We are committed to making the events planned for 2021 take place in all foreseeable situations.

-The inauguration ceremony of the SwissMAP Research station is for the moment postponed to the summer 2021.
+The inauguration ceremony of the SwissMAP Research station is for the moment postponed to the fall 2021.

 2021 Winter events